House of Bernadotte

-The House of Bernadotte is the royal family of Sweden since its foundation there in 1818.
+The House of Bernadotte is the royal family of Sweden, founded there in 1818 by King Charles XIV John of Sweden.
 It was also the royal family of Norway between 1818 and 1905.
-Its founder, Charles XIV John of Sweden, was born in Pau in southern France as Jean Bernadotte.
-Bernadotte, who had been made a General of Division and Minister of War for his service in the French Army during the French Revolution, and Marshal of the French Empire and Prince of Ponte Corvo under Napoleon, was adopted by the elderly King Charles XIII of Sweden, who had no other heir and whose Holstein-Gottorp branch of the House of Oldenburg thus was soon to be extinct on the Swedish throne.
+Its founder was born in Pau in southern France as Jean Bernadotte.
+Bernadotte, who had been made a General of Division and Minister of War for his service in the French Army during the French Revolution, and Marshal of the French Empire and Prince of Pontecorvo under Napoleon, was adopted by the elderly King Charles XIII of Sweden, who had no other heir and whose Holstein-Gottorp branch of the House of Oldenburg thus was soon to be extinct on the Swedish throne.
+The current king of Sweden, Carl XVI Gustaf, is a direct descendant of Charles XIV John.

 History of the house

 Following the conclusion of the Finnish War in 1809, Sweden lost possession of Finland, which had constituted roughly the eastern half of the Swedish realm for centuries.
 Resentment towards King Gustav IV Adolf precipitated an abrupt coup d'état.
 Gustav Adolf (and his son Gustav) was deposed and his uncle Charles XIII was elected King in his place.
 However, Charles XIII was 61 years old and prematurely senile.
 He was also childless; one child had been stillborn and another died after less than a week.
 It was apparent almost as soon as Charles XIII ascended the throne that the Swedish branch of the House of Holstein-Gottorp would die with him.
 In 1810 the Riksdag of the Estates, the Swedish parliament, elected a Danish prince, Prince Christian August of Augustenborg, as heir-presumptive to the throne.
 He took the name Charles August, but died later that same year.

-At this time, Emperor Napoleon I of France controlled much of continental Europe, and some of his client kingdoms were headed by his brothers.
+At this time, Emperor Napoleon I of France controlled much of continental Europe, and some of his client states were headed by his siblings.
 The Riksdag decided to choose a king of whom Napoleon would approve.
 On 21 August 1810, the Riksdag elected Jean Baptiste Jules Bernadotte, a Marshal of France, as heir presumptive to the Swedish throne.

-The coat of arms of the House of Bernadotte impales the coat of arms of the House of Vasa (heraldic right) and the coat of arms of Bernadotte as Prince of Pontecorvo (heraldic left).
+The coat of arms of the House of Bernadotte impales the coat of arms of the House of Vasa (heraldic right) and the coat of arms of Bernadotte as Prince of Pontecorvo (heraldic left; which has the Eagle of Zeus, that shares with the House of Bonaparte).
 It is visible as an inescutcheon in the Greater Coat of Arms of the Realm.